twilsonco/SiriShortcuts/MenuGenerator.md

 - Simplify installation and distribution of your shortcut by removing the need for the user to install Menu Generator as a separate shortcut
 - Simplify running of your shortcut by removing the permissions prompt to "run another shortcut"
 - *Join Shortcuts works best on macOS, where it can sign the resulting merged shortcut*
-- As an alternative, you could start your own shortcut from a duplicate of the Menu Generator shortcut
+- As alternatives, you could
+  - Use the recently released [Action Editor](https://routinehub.co/shortcut/18280/), also by gluebyte, or,
-  - Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development
+  - Start your own shortcut from a duplicate of the Menu Generator shortcut.
+Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development.

 **As an example, my [Gemini Chat Manager](https://routinehub.co/shortcut/17671/) shortcut has Menu Generator embedded inside it.**